Unreal Media Server supports UMS protocol for

 to the container format needed by these players and sends these streams via streaming protocols supported by these players.

-For example, the same H.264/AAC stream, coming from live encoder via RTSP protocol and encapsulated in RTP packaging,
+For example, the same H.264 stream, coming from live encoder via RTSP or WebRTC protocol and encapsulated in RTP packaging,

 can be served at the same time to HTML5 <video> WebRTC players in web browsers via WebRTC protocol (RTP container), to HTML5 <video> MSE players in web browsers via WebSocket protocol (video/mp4 ISO BMFF container), to iPADs/iPhones via HLS protocol (MPEG2-TS container); to Flash players via RTMP protocol (FLV container);

-and similarly to Silverlight, Unreal Media Player, STBs, via their protocol/container formats.
+and similarly to Silverlight, Unreal Media Player, STBs, via appropriate protocol/container formats.

 Supported standards and specifications

 Unreal Streaming Media Player and its browser plugin can play UMS streams in unicast mode over

 TCP, RTP(UDP) and HTTP(S) transports, and in multicast mode over RTP(UDP)